 Some of the most effective and popular natural health approaches used in the

-treatment of Candida symptoms include oxygen based products like food grade hydrogen peroxide, caprylic acid, oregano oil, garlic, taheebo
+treatment of Candida symptoms include products like food grade hydrogen peroxide, caprylic acid, oregano oil, garlic, taheebo

 tea, grapefruit seed extract and colloidal silver.
 Prescription based antifungals like Nystatin, Diflucan or Nizoral may be obtained by a physician, but carry a few risks.